rokmohar/alexa-assistant/readme.md

 **Leave this page open**

-### Enable Gogle Assistant API:-
+### Enable Google Assistant API:-
 To enable access to the Google Assistant API, do the following:

-1. In a new browser window, goto the Cloud Platform Console here https://console.cloud.google.com/project and then to the Projects page.
+1. In a new browser window, go to the Cloud Platform Console here https://console.cloud.google.com/project and then to the Projects page.
 2. Click on "Create Project"
 3. Give the project a name, it doesn't really matter what it is but it needs to be unique so google will add a series of numbers to the end of the name if somebody has alreday used it.
 Press create.
 4. Click on the name of the project that you just created.
 This will take you to an IAM & ADMIN page.
 Do nothing with this page.
-5. Click on this link:- https://console.developers.google.com/apis/api/embeddedassistant.googleapis.com/overview
+5. Click on this link: - https://console.developers.google.com/apis/api/embeddedassistant.googleapis.com/overview
 This will take you to a page entitled API manager.
 6. Click on the blue text near the top that says "ENABLE".
 7. Once the next page had loaded - do nothing with this page.